Hyperthyroidism

 Symptoms of hyperthyroidism

-Unexplained weight loss despite a normal or increased appetite
+Unexplained weight loss despite normal or increased appetite

 Difficulty sleeping